Women's Studies (WMST)College of Arts and Humanities

-Associate Professors: E. Barkley Brown, K. King, C. Schuler, A. Tambe
+Associate Professors: E. Barkley Brown, L. Horton-Stallings, M. Rowley, C. Schuler, A. Tambe

-The Women's Studies major offers students a coherent but flexible program of study examining scholarship and theory on the history, status, contributions, and experiences of women in diverse cultural communities, and on the significance of gender as a social construct and as an analytical category.
-The B.A. degree prepares students for positions in a wide range of fields, for example in government and in policy, research and service organizations that focus on women's issues.
-Courses offered by this department may be found under the following acronym: WMST.
+The Women’s Studies major offers students a coherent but flexible program of study examining scholarship and theory on the history, status, contributions, and experiences of women in diverse cultural communities; the lives, experiences, identities, and representations of lesbian, gay, bisexual, and transgender people; the significance of gender as a social construct and as an analytical category; and an understanding of race as a structural and historical formation in the context of power.

 Requirements for the Major